a124557/Chat-App/README.md

 ### Languages/Technologies

-HTML/CSS, JavaScript, MongoDB, Express, ReactJS, Node.js
+HTML/CSS, JavaScript, MongoDB, Express, ReactJS, Node.js, and Chakra UI.

 This app serves as an online chatting platform where users can message each other either one-on-one, or in group chats.